Chris Smith – Consultancy Manager

 Carolyn is passionate about wildlife and has worked on multiple water vole and great crested newt surveys.

-Siobhan has grown up with an interest in wildlife, and with previous experience in administration and office support she is able to fulfill these interests in her role at Norfolk Wildlife Services.
+Siobhan has also grown up with an interest in wildlife, and is able to fulfil these interests and skills in her role at Norfolk Wildlife Services as Consultancy Business Officer.
+She co-ordinates all office procedures and has also gained some experience in nocturnal bat and newt surveys.

 After growing up on the Suffolk coast, she moved to Norwich a few years ago where she enjoys spending time with her husband and young son.